MonikaBarget/distant-reading/docs/pages_tasksheet_slavery.md

 # Distant reading case study "slavery"

-🙌 This case study was inspired by a course I teach with Prof. Susan Schreibman (FASoS Maastricht) and links to some historical sources suggested by her.
+🙌 This case study was inspired by a course I teach with Prof. Susan Schreibman (FASoS Maastricht), who suggested some of the digitised historical sources and databases.

 ## Slavery as an important theme in media studies